-All that being said, I’m so happy to be a guitar player!
+All that being said, I’m so happy to be a

 2. Honestly, how many hours a day do you practice?

 Two hours a day.
 Lately I’ve been playing a lot of acoustic guitar and I think it’s pushed me to play even more.
-But yes, I do truly love the guitar and play every day, not as a chore but because I am addicted to it.
+But yes, I do truly love the

 3. What are you listening to lately?

 I’ve been into Phoenix a lot lately.
 It inspires me that they are on their 4th album.
 That kind of commitment and excitement about writing and playing, to plug away in relative obscurity until having the one two punch of “Lisztomania” and “1901” from the new album.
 It’s inspiring to me or my ‘brain’.
 I am perusing MEW.
 Now that’s an ambitious band.
 I’ve been working my way through the Tom Waits triple album, Brawlers, Bawlers and Bastards.
 I love hearing music that comes from intuition and personal vision and character tics… Waits has all of that.

 4. How would you describe the music business today?